aws/aws-iot-device-sdk-embedded-C/README.md

 The CSDK v4_beta_deprecated branch contains a beta version of the AWS IoT Embedded C SDK libraries, which has now been deprecated.
 No new features will be added, but this branch will continue to be maintained for critical bug fixes and security patches.

-The libraries in this branch will not be released in its current form, and they are being refactored for resource constrained devices on the [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch.
+The libraries in this branch will not be released in their current form, and they have been refactored for resource constrained devices on the [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch.
 If you want to migrate to the use the refactored libraries, please view the [ReadMe](https://github.com/aws/aws-iot-device-sdk-embedded-C/blob/master/README.md) on master branch.

 ## Overview